All Episodes

 I mean, what do you expect?

-And I really, you know, for the people in the Cuban American community, our thoughts and prayers are with your family that is trying to end this murdering communist regime that has stolen land and killed untold thousands and tens of thousands of Cubans over the years.
+And I really, you know, for the people in the Cuban-American community, our thoughts and prayers are with your family that is trying to end this murdering communist regime that has stolen land and killed untold thousands and tens of thousands of Cubans over the years.

-It is a murdering communist dictatorship, and don't let anybody tell you anything else.
+And don't let anybody tell you anything else.

 I suggested last night with Lindsey Graham, is there anything we can do?